akbir/ray_tracer/README.md

 ```

 ## Environment
-Currently the environment supports spheres and 3 types of materials:
+Currently, the environment supports spheres, aliasing and 3 types of materials:

 * Lambertian
 * Metallic
 * Dialectric

-To set up a new object, go to `cmd/ray_tracer/main.go` and specify any new objects within the create world method.
+To set up a new object, go to `cmd/ray_tracer/main.go` and specify its properties within the `createWorld` method.

 ## Outputs

-Images are output to the `image.png` with the dimensions and attributes such as aliasing set within `cmd/ray_tracer/main.go`
+Images are output to `./image.png` with the dimensions and attributes such as aliasing set within `cmd/ray_tracer/main.go`